 Why petition for removal from the sex offender registry?

-The laws designating those who are required to register as a sex offender have become broader and stricter as time goes on.
-Up to the point that young men over the age of 18 who have sexual intercourse with a girl under the age of 18 are now being branded as sex offenders, and suffering all the shame, embarrassment, and rejection that outright child molesters have to face.
+Sex Offender Registration laws have become broader in scope and stricter in their application as time has gone on.
+The government brands young men over the age of 18 who have sexual intercourse with a girl under the age of 18 as sex offenders.
+They suffer all the shame, embarrassment, and rejection that child rapists do.

 Who can petition for removal from the sex offender registry?

 To qualify to file a request, you must first meet the following criteria:

 - You have not been convicted of an ‘aggravated offense’;

 - Not been designated a ‘violent sexual predator’;